aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dot-to-xlam/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+For a Python developer, the need to convert DOT to XLAM arises when they need to add a feature within their application that allows users to convert DOT files to Microsoft Excel format.
+DOT files are used to store diagrams created by Microsoft Office applications such as Microsoft Word, PowerPoint, and Visio.
+XLAM files are Microsoft Excel macro-enabled workbook files.
+Converting DOT to XLAM allows users to view and edit the diagrams in Microsoft Excel.

+<h2>How Aspose.Total Helps for DOT to XLAM Conversion</h2>
-For a Python developer, who is trying to add a DOT to XLAM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing with different formats.
+It helps to automate the conversion process from DOT to XLAM.
+The process is mainly in two steps.
+Firstly, Aspose.Words for Python via .NET API is used to convert DOT file to HTML.
+After that, Excel Python API Aspose.Cells for Python via .NET is used to save the created HTML into the desired Microsoft Excel format.
+This API also provides features such as creating, manipulating, and converting spreadsheets, as well as working with charts, formulas, and images.
+It also supports a wide range of Microsoft Excel formats, including XLS, XLSX, XLSM, XLTX, XLTM, XLSB, and XLAM.

 {{% /blocks/products/pf/feature-page-summary %}}